Record Storage and Transfer Guidelines

 increase the volume of the records by at least one-third.)

-- Boxes should be labeled, giving the office of origin,
+- Boxes should be labeled IN PENCIL on the fronts, giving the

 more than one box is transferred, the boxes should be